aadityabhatia/url-expander/README.md

+# URL Expander
-URL Expander is the opposite of URL Shortener.
+This is the opposite of URL Shortener.
 It provides a JSON API for expanding short URLs, along with additional information about the expanded URL.

 ## Response parameters:
 * `longURL`: URL resulting from first redirect